modern-web-application-uw18/week7/Assignment7.md

 # Week 7 Assignment

 * The name of your project: **new-album-release-app**
-* An elevator pitch: *This application will search the Discogs database for new releases by any artist the user searches for.*
+* An elevator pitch: *This application will search the Discogs database for new music releases by any artist the user searches for.*
 * [Wireframes](https://wireframe.cc/NUz3OM)
 * A list of dependencies:
   * Discogs API